rya-sge/cayman/index.md

 R&D in cross-chain bridges and new innovations in the field of blockchain (e.g. account abstraction)

-Several publications on the Taurus blog on Tokenization and cross-chain bridge (Chainlink CCIP)
+Several publications on the Taurus blog on Tokenization and cross-chain bridge ([Chainlink CCIP](https://chain.link/cross-chain))

+- Public Project

+[CMTAT](https://github.com/CMTA/CMTAT): ERC-20 for on-chain financial instruments

+[TERC-20](https://github.com/taurushq-io/TERC-20): Minimal ERC-20 with mint and burn (simple and batch version), deployment available in standalone or through a proxy (upgradeable)

+[TERC-721](https://github.com/taurushq-io/TERC-721/): Minimal ERC-721 tokens with mint and burn (simple and batch version), deployment available in standalone or through a proxy (upgradeable).
+Issuer can decide to use the token internal counter as token id or submit it during minting.

+[TERC-1155A](https://github.com/taurushq-io/TERC1155A): ERC-1155 implementation for NFT

+[Chainlink CCIP Sender](https://github.com/taurushq-io/tg-bridge-contracts-CCIP): Sender contract to interact with CCIP bridge (Proof of concept)

+[IncomeVault](https://github.com/CMTA/IncomeVault): Solidity contracts to perform coupon payment on-chain

 ### Penetration Tester